Hasina Dacait

 Hasina Dacait is a Hindi action drama movie of Bollywood directed and produced by Rajesh Mittal.
 This film was released on 2 February 2001 under the banner of R.N.
 Films.

 Plot

 This is a revenge story of an innocent girl who becomes a dreaded lady dacoit due to social injustice.
 Being rejected by her in-laws as well as her own brother, she tries to kill herself but is saved.
-Thereafter, she takes arms in hand and becomes a lady Robin Hood for poor the villagers.
+Thereafter, she takes arms in hand and becomes a lady Robin Hood for the poor villagers.